Noobplayer77777/Noobplayer77777/README.md

 ## About Me

 Uni student who likes building things that actually feel good to use.
-Started out writing Java Minecraft plugins, and have since moved into full-stack web apps and applied AI — most recently an operational intelligence platform built for the **FIFA World Cup 2026 GenAI Hackathon**.
+Started out writing Java Minecraft plugins, and have since moved into full-stack web apps and applied AI — most recently an operational intelligence platform built for the **Promptwars 2026 GenAI Hackathon**.

 - 🔧 **Building:** Stadium Copilot AI
 - ❤️ **Preference:** Python & full-stack projects